University of San Carlos: Reputation and rankings

+USC ranked in the Times Higher Education (THE) Impact Rankings 2024.
+It obtained an overall rank of 1501+ with an overall score of 41.3.
+The University ranked highest (401–600) in three SDGs, namely SDG 6, SDG 8, and SDG 14.
+Based on scores, the University performed well in SDG 8, SDG 5, and SDG 7.

+Additionally, as of 2024, EduRank placed USC 7th in its list of the 100 best universities in the Philippines.
+The Webometrics Ranking of World Universities ranks USC 8th nationwide.
+The SCImago Institutions Rankings (SIR) for research and innovation ranked USC 8th among universities in the Philippines.
+The Institute for Research, Innovation, and Scholarship (IRIS) ranked USC 8th in science, 9th in engineering, and 7th in health for research productivity during the 2021-2022 period.

-Research
+Research and Extension

 The university has drawn in external grants amounting to about PHP350M (US$7M) from 2018 to 2022.
-Internal research grants of about PHP45M (US$830T) have also been awarded from the University Research Trust Fund within the same time period, while an additional PHP325M (US$6M) has been earmarked for laboratory facilities development anticipating the current changes in the Philippine educational system.
-About 140 faculty members are actively engaged in research with 315 papers published in international referred journals and 46 research collaboration agreements with international and Philippine based institutions (2018-2022).
+Internal research grants of about PHP45M (US$754k) have also been awarded from the University Research Trust Fund within the same time period, while an additional PHP325M (US$6M) has been earmarked for laboratory facilities development anticipating the current changes in the Philippine educational system.
+About 140 faculty members are actively engaged in research with 315 papers published in internationally referred journals and 46 research collaboration agreements with international and Philippine-based institutions (2018-2022).

 Research efforts are supported by a print collection of over 200,000 titles and almost 10,000 non-print volumes housed in the university's library system, along with subscriptions to 17 online journals.
 USC also publishes three respected scholarly journals, The Philippine Scientist, the Philippine Quarterly of Culture and Society and Devotio: Journal of Business and Economics Studies.
 Additional support for researchers are available through offices or committees providing ethics review, intellectual property and innovation and technology support, and animal care and use.